Agriculture

 Different Type of Roses - Hybrid Tea Rose

 The Hybrid Tea, also called HT, is one of the best rose varieties in India.
 They are formed by crossbreeding hybrid perpetual and tea roses, and they are the oldest class of modern garden roses.
 Each flower of the hybrid tea rose can grow around 8 to 12.5 cm wide.
 They are famous for their long, graceful and pointed buds that open slowly.
-The popular varieties of HT include Indian Summer, Double Delight, Happiness, Dil-ki-Rani, Golden Giants, and many others.
+The popular HT rose varieties include Indian Summer, Double Delight, Happiness, Dil-ki-Rani, Golden Giants, and many others.

 Polyantha Rose